mrzamin/mrzamin/README.md

 ## Things That Keep Me Going and Joyful
 My faith, support from family, morning routine, intellectual challenges, mindset podcasts, music, nature, meeting people at meetups, filming YouTube videos, 'git push' ;), progress

-## Favorite Quote: April 2024
+## Favorite Quote: May 2024

-"Suffering is living in the prison of your mind.
-Freedom is total commitment." -Ed Mylett
+"Failure is exciting.
+It means you have different ways, opportunities, to get better." -Kobe Bryant

 ## Currently Working On

-Diving deeper into learning React concepts including class-based components, lifecycle methods, testing, mocking, React Router
+Learning backend with Node.js!

 ## Tools I Have Been Using So Far